 At the present time in Ireland the magnetic variation should be added when taking a bearing from the map to follow on the ground.

-In The Wicklow mountains the current magnetic variation (2017) is 4.0 °
+For example, in The Wicklow mountains the current magnetic variation (2020) is 3.0 °

 Taking a Bearing